awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 1. Choose **Save changes**\.

 **Important**
 If you no longer need the Amazon Cognito user pool and identity pool, delete them\.
-Otherwise, you can continue to incur charges\.
+Otherwise, you continue to incur charges\.

 ## Deleting domains that use Amazon Cognito authentication for OpenSearch Dashboards<a name="cognito-auth-delete"></a>

-To prevent domains that use Amazon Cognito authentication for Dashboards from becoming stuck in a configuration state of **Processing**, delete OpenSearch Service domains *before* deleting their associated Amazon Cognito user pools and identity pools\.
+To prevent domains that use Amazon Cognito authentication for Dashboards from becoming stuck in a configuration state of **Processing**, delete OpenSearch Service domains *before* deleting their associated Amazon Cognito user and identity pools\.